KrispyEngineer/Resume-CV/rendercv_output/Piyush_Patil_CV.typ

 #one-col-entry(
-  content: [SDET with 3+ years of experience in web and API automation, performance testing, and CI\/CD integration.
-Skilled in Selenium \(PyTest\), Playwright, Postman\/Newman, and Locust.
-Proven ability to develop and maintain automation frameworks, integrate tests into GitHub Actions, and collaborate cross-functionally to drive quality.]
+  content: [QA Automation Engineer with 3+ years of experience in web and API test automation, performance testing, and CI\/CD workflows.
+Proficient in Python and Pytest, with strong skills in test framework development, debugging, and cross-functional collaboration.
+Experienced in testing backend services, building test strategies, and ensuring software quality in Agile environments.]
 )